daadu/dorm/README.md

     > TODO: implement `dorm init` command that scaffolds `settings.py` file

 3. Call `dorm.setup()` at the entry point of your project, this will ensure that django setup is done properly before usage.
-This should be called before any import to Django models.
+This should be called at least once before any import of Django models.

     ```python
     import dorm